hokorobi/numbers.vim/bundle/vim-autocomplpop/README.markdown

 This plugin is a fork of Takeshi Nishida's AutoComplPop.
 The plugin enables VIM to automatically prompt popup menu for completion when inserting characters in the text.
-It supports prompting completion for keywords and omni-completion for various programming languages, as well as spelling completion for text files.
+It supports prompting completion for keywords and omni-completion for various programming languages, as well as spell completion for text files.

 ### Supported programming languages